Meeex2/hybrid_ai/Poisson Problem Machine Learning and Hybrid AI Report.markdown

 # Poisson Problem Machine Learning and Hybrid AI Report

-This report addresses the project requirements outlined in the document "TP Hybrid.pdf" for solving the Poisson problem in 2D using machine learning (ML) and hybrid AI methods.
+This report addresses Poisson problem in 2D using machine learning (ML) and hybrid AI methods.
 We generate data, apply three distinct methods (Polynomial Regression, Neural Network, and Physics-Informed Neural Network with numerical correction), evaluate them "justly," and provide a conclusion with constructive critique and future perspectives.
 All equations and steps are included as per the requirements.

 ---